stewartsmith/drizzle/docs/mysql_differences.rst

 Authentication lies in Drizzle plugins.
 Currently there are PAM and HTTP AUTH plugins for authentication.
 Through the PAM plugin, you can use any PAM module (such as LDAP).

-For more information, see our authentication doc.
+For more information, see our :doc:`authentication` doc.

 Command line clients
 --------------------